simp/pupmod-simp-incron/README.md

 ## Description

-This module manages the incron packges, service, and /etc/incron.allow.
+This module manages the incron packages, service, and /etc/incron.allow.

 ### This is a SIMP module